Learn more about this opportunity from some of our current Pharmacy Interns!

 Q: What are the key requirements and expectations for the Intern Program?

-- Students are expected to commit to the internship for 2 years (beginning in the summer after P-1 year/before P-2 year, concluding at the end of P-3 year)
+- Pharmacy Interns are expected to commit to the internship for 2 years starting at the conclusion of the P-1 year, and then concluding at the end of the P-3 year

 - In general, during the first year of the program (as a "Junior Intern"), you will learn more about the operational aspects and workflow of pharmacy practice in your area, and then will transition to more advanced functions and project activities in the second year of the program (as a "Senior Intern")